Sanju-369/mcp-it-/README.md

 ---
 ## Problem Statement

-Every day millions of people open ChatGPT, Google AI Mode, and Gemini and ask things like:
+Every day millions of people open ChatGPT, Google AI Mode, and Gemini and ask Quaries like:

-** Find me white sneakers under $50 in New York **
+1. Find me white sneakers under $50 in New York.

-** Book me a cafe in London with good coffee **
+2. Book me a cafe in London with good coffee.

-** Find me custom glasses under $100 **
+3. Find me custom glasses under $100 .

 ## The Result

  Only Walmart, Nike, Amazon, and big brand partners appear.
-Most Of the bussinesses struggle to appear here
+Most Of the bussinesses struggle to appear here.

  ### Acording to The Expert Agentic Shooping Market By 2030 Cross $3 to $4 trillion Dollar Market Cap

  ## What MCP-IT Offer's You